A Survey of Embodied AI: From Simulators to Research Tasks

-\textbf{Action} There are differences in the complexity of an artificial agent's action capabilities in the embodied AI simulator, ranging from being only able to perform primary navigation manoeuvres to higher-level human-computer actions via virtual reality interfaces.
+\textbf{Action}: There are differences in the complexity of an artificial agent's action capabilities in the embodied AI simulator, ranging from being only able to perform primary navigation manoeuvers to higher-level human-computer actions via virtual reality interfaces.
 This paper classifies them into three tiers of robotics manipulation: navigation (N), atomic action (A) and human-computer interaction (H).
 Navigation is the lowest tier and is a common feature in all embodied AI simulators \cite{batra2020objectnav}.
 It is defined by the agent's capability of navigating around its virtual environment.
 Atomic action provides the artificial agent with a means of performing basic discrete manipulation to an object of interest and is found in most embodied AI simulators.
-Human-computer interaction is the result of the virtual reality controller as it enables humans to control virtual agents to learn and interact with the simulated world in real time (Gao et al.,2019; Gan et al., 2020a).
+Human-computer interaction is the result of the virtual reality controller as it enables humans to control virtual agents to learn and interact with the simulated world in real time \cite{gao2019vrkitchen}.
 Most of the larger-scale navigation-based simulators, such as AI2-THOR, iGibson and Habitat-Sim, tend to have navigation, atomic action and ROS \cite{kolve2017ai2,xia2018gibson,savva2019habitat} which enable them to provide better control and manipulation of objects in the environment while performing tasks such as Point Navigation or Object Navigation.
 On the other hand, simulators such as ThreeDWorld and VRKitchen \cite{gan2020threedworld,gao2019vrkitchen} fall under the human-computer interaction category as they are constructed to provide a highly realistic physics-based simulation and multiple state changes.
-This is only possible with human-computer interaction as it provides human-level dexterity when interacting with objects within the simulators.
+This is only possible with human-computer interaction as human-level dexterity is needed when interacting with these virtual objects.